-Protective measures may be ordered by the FINMA with respect to UBS Group AG or the Issuer even before a Trigger Event or a Viability Event has occurred.
-Such protective measures may include (i) giving instructions to the governing bodies of the relevant entity, (ii) appointing an investigating agent, (iii) stripping governing bodies of the relevant entity of their power to legally represent such entity or remove them from office, (iv) removing the regulatory or company-law audit firm from office, (v) limiting the business activities of the relevant entity, (vi) forbidding the relevant entity to make or accept payments or undertake security trades, (vii) closing down the relevant entity, or (vii) except for mortgage-secured receivables of central mortgage bond institutions, ordering a moratorium or deferral of payments.
-UBS Group AG and the Issuer will have limited ability to challenge any such protective measures.
+Protective measures may be ordered by the FINMA with respect to UBS Group AG even before a Trigger Event or a Viability Event has occurred.
+Such protective measures may include (i) giving instructions to the governing bodies of UBS Group AG, (ii) appointing an investigating agent, (iii) stripping governing bodies of UBS Group AG of their power to legally represent such entity or remove them from office, (iv) removing the regulatory or company-law audit firm from office, (v) limiting the business activities of UBS Group AG, (vi) forbidding UBS Group AG to make or accept payments or undertake security trades, (vii) closing down the UBS Group AG, or (vii) except for mortgage-secured receivables of central mortgage bond institutions, ordering a moratorium or deferral of payments.
+UBS Group AG will have limited ability to challenge any such protective measures.
 Additionally, Holders would have no right under Swiss law and in Swiss courts to reject, seek the suspension of, or to challenge the imposition of any such protective measures.

-The FINMA's resolution powers that may be exercised during restructuring proceedings with respect to UBS Group AG or the Issuer include the power to (i) transfer the assets, or portions thereof, together with debt and other liabilities, or portions thereof, and contracts, to another entity, (ii) stay (for a maximum of two business days) the termination of contracts to which the relevant entity is a party, and/or the exercise of rights to terminate, netting rights, rights to enforce or dispose of certain types of collateral or rights to transfer claims, liabilities or certain collateral under contracts to which the relevant entity is a party, and/or (iii) partially or fully convert into equity of the relevant entity and/or write-down the obligations of the relevant entity, including, if the Notes have not already been written-down pursuant to their terms, in the case of UBS Group AG, obligations under the Guarantee and, in the case of the Issuer, the Notes.
-Creditors, including Holders, will have no right to reject, or to seek the suspension of, any restructuring plan pursuant to which such resolution powers are exercised with respect to UBS Group AG or the Issuer.
-Holders will have only limited rights to challenge any decision to exercise resolution powers with respect to UBS Group AG or the Issuer or to have that decision reviewed by a judicial or administrative process or otherwise.
+The FINMA's resolution powers that may be exercised during restructuring proceedings with respect to UBS Group AG include the power to (i) transfer the assets, or portions thereof, together with debt and other liabilities, or portions thereof, and contracts, to another entity, (ii) stay (for a maximum of two business days) the termination of contracts to which UBS Group AG is a party, and/or the exercise of rights to terminate, netting rights, rights to enforce or dispose of certain types of collateral or rights to transfer claims, liabilities or certain collateral under contracts to which UBS Group AG is a party, and/or (iii) partially or fully convert into equity of UBS Group AG and/or write-down the obligations of UBS Group AG, including, if the Notes have not already been written-down pursuant to their terms, the Notes.
+Creditors, including Holders, will have no right to reject, or to seek the suspension of, any restructuring plan pursuant to which such resolution powers are exercised with respect to the Issuer.
+Holders will have only limited rights to challenge any decision to exercise resolution powers with respect to the Issuer or to have that decision reviewed by a judicial or administrative process or otherwise.

 The FINMA has broad powers and significant discretion in the exercise of its powers in connection with a resolution proceeding.
 Certain categories of debt obligations, such as certain types of deposits, are protected.
-As a result, holders of obligations of UBS Group AG or the Issuer may have their obligations written down or converted into equity even though obligations ranking pari passu with or junior to such obligations are not written down or converted.
+As a result, holders of obligations of UBS Group AG may have their obligations written down or converted into equity even though obligations ranking pari passu with or junior to such obligations are not written down or converted.